Record oil output cuts fail to make waves in coronavirus-hit market

 “The absence of hard commitments from the United States or other G20 members is (a) shortcoming of the deal.”

-G20 nations have been urged to help to reduce the supply glut, with non-OPEC producers expected to contribute to output cuts by another 5 million bpd, but there was little commitment after talks on Friday between energy ministers from the group and Saudi Arabia.
+Saudi Energy Minister Prince Abdulaziz bin Salman said that G20 nations had pledged to cut about 3.7 million bpd and that strategic reserves purchases would reach roughly 200 million barrels over the next couple of months, bringing the total reduction of oil in the market to about 19.5 million bpd.

+But big producers such as Canada, Norway and the United States have yet to commit publicly to fixed quotas.

-While the OPEC+ agreement is helping to stabilise the global oil market, “the deal failed to reach the reduction levels anticipated by the market, leading to oil prices remaining stagnant”, Takashi Tsukioka, president of the Petroleum Association of Japan (PAJ), said in a statement.
+“The deal failed to reach the reduction levels anticipated by the market,” Takashi Tsukioka, president of the Petroleum Association of Japan (PAJ), said in a statement.

 “We hope OPEC+ will continue their talks to stabilise oil markets,” he said.

-Meanwhile analysts said that while the core number in the deal suggests a near 10 million bpd cut, Middle East producers such as Saudi Arabia, the United Arab Emirates and Kuwait will likely have to reduce by more than the 23% cut to which they signed up, as they had begun to ramp up output in April in a price war before the agreement was struck.
+Meanwhile analysts said that while the core number in the deal suggests a near 10 million bpd cut, Middle East producers such as Saudi Arabia, the United Arab Emirates and Kuwait may have to reduce by more than the 23% cut to which they signed up.

-“This 9.7 million bpd ‘headline’ deal represents a 12.4 million bpd cut from claimed April OPEC+ production (given the Saudi, UAE, Kuwait ongoing surge) but an only 7.2 million bpd cut from 1Q20 average production levels,” Goldman Sachs analysts said.
+The Brent futures contango, a market structure whereby future prices are higher than those in the nearer term, deepened on Monday, for both a six-month horizon and for a year ahead.

 Graphic: Brent crude forward curve here

+“(But) as a result of the production cuts, the global oil market will have the largest spare capacity in at least a decade, leading to a flatter Brent crude oil curve,” Bank of America analysts said.

-The next major focus for markets is watching for numbers from the U.S. Department of Energy on its strategic petroleum reserves (SPR).
+The next major focus for markets will be numbers from the U.S. Department of Energy on its strategic petroleum reserves (SPR).

-A veteran Singapore oil trader, who declined to be named due to company policy, said inventory build will continue, albeit at slower pace because of the OPEC+ cut.
+A veteran Singapore oil trader, who declined to be named due to company policy, said that inventory build will continue, albeit at slower pace because of the OPEC+ pact.
+Saudi Arabia cut its crude selling prices to Asia on Monday, while lifting prices for the United States and leaving prices to Europe unchanged.

 “Most of the SPR (held by countries around the world) are pretty full already.
 Probably China still has some room, but the rest, I doubt there is anything significant,” he added.